-Timing Signals Output Enable
+Timing Signals Output Enable TIM\OE, Address 0x04[3]

-TIM_OE, Address 0x04[3]

-The TIM_OE bit is regarded as an addition to the TOD bit.
+The TIM\OE bit should be regarded as an addition to the TOD bit.
 Setting it high forces the output drivers for HS, VS, and FIELD into the active state (that is, driving state) even if the TOD bit is set.
-If TIM_OE is set to low, the HS, VS, and FIELD pins are threestated depending on the TOD bit.
-This functionality is beneficial if the decoder is only used as a timing generator.
-This may be the case if only the timing signals are extracted from an incoming signal or if the part is in free-run mode, where a separate chip can output a company logo, for example.
+If TIM\OE is set to low, the HS, VS, and FIELD pins are three-stated depending on the TOD bit.
+This functionality is beneficial if the decoder is to be used as a timing generator only.
+This may be the case if only the timing signals are to be extracted from an incoming signal, or if the part is in free-run mode, where a separate chip can output a company logo, for example.

-For more information on three-state control, see the Three-State Output Drivers section and the Three-State LLC Driver section.
+For more information on three-state control, refer to the Three-State Output Drivers section and the Three-State LLC Driver section.

-Individual drive strength controls are provided via the DR_STR_x bits.
+Individual drive strength controls are provided via the DR\STR\X bits.

-When TIM_OE is 0 (default), HS, VS, and FIELD are three-stated according to the TOD bit.
+When TIM\OE is 0 (default), HS, VS, and FIELD are three-stated according to the TOD bit.

-When TIM_OE is 1, HS, VS, and FIELD are forced active all the time.
+When TIM\OE is 1, HS, VS, and FIELD are forced active all the time.